liquibase/liquibase-contribute-site/docs/extensions/guides/additional-databases/snapshot-generator.md

 The naming pattern tends to be "ObjectType" + "SnapshotGenerator".
 For example, Column -> ColumnSnapshotGenerator.
 Database-specific classes append the database name to the end, like `ColumnSnapshotGeneratorOracle`.

+Defining database-specific functionality tends to be writing `if (database instanceof ExampleDatabase)` blocks around the non-standard calls.
+Using "instanceof" means the block will apply to any subclasses (variants) of `ExampleDatabase` which may eventually be created.

+## Implementation Details

-#### Empty Constructor
+### Empty Constructor

 Like all Liquibase extensions, your SnapshotGenerator must have an empty constructor.

-#### getPriority(DatabaseType, Database) and replaces(Class)
+### getPriority(DatabaseType, Database) and replaces(Class)

-The `getPriority` works a bit different than other extensions in that it's not used to choose the single "best" implementation to use, but rather to choose the order to run SnapshotGenerators in.
+The `getPriority` works a bit different from other extensions in that it's not used to choose the single "best" implementation to use, but rather to choose the order to run SnapshotGenerators in.

 Like other getPriority methods, if your implementation does not apply for the given type/database combination, return `liquibase.snapshot.PRIORITY_NONE`.